LiaPlayground/e-Learning-2019/README.md

 !?[I am an image](image-url "info")<!--width="800px"-->
 ```

-From our experience, we know that a lot of produced images represent
+From our experience, we know that a lot of produced images represent simple
+diagrams that represent some signal values or some trends.
+Plotting them with
+Excel, gnuplot, or any other programm, makes it also difficult to change them or
+to translate labels.
+Well, in LiaScript you can simply create such diagrams by
+using your text editor, such ASCII-art patterns are automatically detected and
+translated into a nicely rendered diagram.
+Different charaters represent
+different colors and upper and lower-case different sizes.
+So that you can still
+refer in your text to the red line.
+For more elaborate examples of ASCII-art, see also the documentation at: Todo

 ``` HTML